GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 ## Full-Text Search Using the `MATCHES` Function

-You can use the `MATCHES` function in SQL statements to perform full-text searches, which is particularly useful for log analysis.
-The `MATCHES` function supports full-text search on `String` type columns.
+In SQL statements, you can use the `MATCHES` function to perform full-text searches, which is especially useful for log analysis.
+The `MATCHES` function supports full-text searches on `String` type columns.
 Here’s an example of how it can be used:

 ```sql
 SELECT * FROM logs WHERE MATCHES(message, 'error OR fail');